Paralint/vault-pki-starter/cuisine.md

 # Cuisine secrets
 ## Mount a username/password backend
 There are multiple authentication backends.
-To reduce dependencies for this sample, lets use Vault own username-password storage
+To reduce dependencies for this sample, let's use Vault own username-password storage

 ```
-vault auth-enable userpass
+vault auth enable userpass
 ```

 With that backend mounted, lets write some users to it: